Finding Optimal Diverse Feature Sets with Alternative Feature Selection

 The univariate objective and several other feature-selection methods allow us to phrase alternative feature selection as a 0-1 integer linear program (cf.~Section~\ref{sec:afs:approach:objectives:white-box}). \textsc{Integer Programming} is $\mathcal{NP}$-complete in general, even for binary decision variables~\cite{garey2003computers, karp1972reducibility}.
 Thus, alternative feature selection with a white-box objective suitable for \textsc{Integer Programming} resides in $\mathcal{NP}$.
 However, it could still be easier since alternative feature selection only uses particular constraint types instead of expressing arbitrary integer linear problems.
 Vice versa, the membership in $\mathcal{NP}$ based on \textsc{Integer Programming} assumes a particular encoding of alternative feature selection, i.e., each constraint is stored separately and counts towards the problem's input size.
 If we instead define the input size only as the number of features~$n$ or the total encoding length of the objective function plus parameters~$a$, $k$, and $\tau$, the problem could be harder than $\mathcal{NP}$, e.g., for a high number of alternatives.
 In particular, increasing the number of alternatives would increase the encoding length logarithmically but the cost of constraint checking quadratically.

 \paragraph{Multi-way number partitioning / multiprocessor scheduling}

 The literature provides different formulations of \textsc{Multi-Way Number Partitioning} and \textsc{Multiprocessor Scheduling}.
 In particular, different objectives formalize the notion of balanced subset sums and can lead to different optimal solutions~\cite{korf2010objective, lawrinenko2017identical}.
-The maximin formulation we use for min-aggregation in the simultaneous-search problem (cf.~Equations~\ref{eq:afs:afs-simultaneous} and~\ref{eq:afs:afs-simultaneous-min-objective}) is one such notion.
+The maximin formulation we use for min-aggregation in the simultaneous-search problem (cf.~Definition~\ref{def:afs:alternative-feature-selection-simultaneous} and Equation~\ref{eq:afs:afs-simultaneous-min-objective}) is one such notion.